top of page

 juliet

-For her performance in the one-woman drama, Juliet, Deborah received the Best Actress Award at the Jerzy Grotowski Theatre Festival in Wrocław, Poland.
+For my performance in the one-woman drama, Juliet, I received the Best Actress Award at the Jerzy Grotowski Theatre Festival in Wrocław, Poland.
 The piece was written and directed by Omar Sangare.
 In 1999 Juliet was performed at The Red Room in New York City as part of the NY International Fringe Festival.
 Fed up with her man, Juliet speaks to us from her beloved balcony (“... at some point I must marry it.”).
 From her bird's eye view she regales the audience with the purpose of the balcony’s invention, the torments a woman endures in order not to be alone just as her mother taught her.
 The absurdity preached by t.v. shows and Hollywood films intrigue her.
 Her father who is sullenly silent never took her mother dancing. “...It is a grim story, performed with grace and intensity by Miss Latz.” — Jo Ann Rosen, Edge, NY 1999

 the prisoner

-One of Deborah’s most meaningful achievements as an actor was to play the role of Maria Koper in The Prisoner, a one-woman piece with cello.
+One of my most meaningful achievements as an actor was to play the role of Maria Koper in The Prisoner, a one-woman piece with cello.
 It is about Maria Koper, a Holocaust survivor of the Warsaw ghetto.
 Through the kindness and courage of a Christian Polish family Maria survived in a small wooden box in their barn for more than two years.
 The Prisoner is based on Henryk Grynberg’s, The Diary of Maria Koper (Koper’s diary is housed in the archives at Yad Vashem in Jerusalem, Israel), adapted and directed by Omar Sangare.
 In New York The Prisoner was presented through the collaboration of June Moon Productions with the Polish Cultural Institute in NYC at The Mazer Theater; made possible by June Moon Productions in 2002 Santa Barbara, CA at Center Stage Theater in the Lit Moon World Theater Festival, and in Los Angeles, CA at B’nai David-Judea to benefit One Family Fund and Atzum.

 “Three months ago in a small New York City theater, Deborah Latz gave the world premiere of The Prisoner, a harrowing adaptation of a Holocaust survivor’s diary.
 At the post performance party, a 90 year old woman with deep lines in her face approached the actress.
 She introduced herself as a former resident of the Warsaw ghetto, the fenced-in neighborhood where the Nazis confined Polish Jews until they were transported to concentration camps.
 “She took my hands in hers, looked directly into my eyes and said quietly, over the din, ‘How did you know?
 How did you know?’”
 Latz recalled.
 “That comment made every soul-searching moment during rehearsals, every fight to get the production on its feet, all worth it.” — Tom Jacobs, artsScene (Santa Barbara, CA) 2002